lichenma/TicTalk/README.md

-# TicTacToe
+# TicTalk

-A simple SpringBoot AngularJS Web Service created to help me learn about building Web Applications
+An expansion of the TicTacToe SpringBoot AngularJS Web Service created to help me learn about building Web Applications.
+I plan on integrating a chat room and websockets into this application and developing other neat features.

 ## Getting Started